-Tristi palus inamabilis unda .
-Alligat, et novies Styx circumfusa coërcet!
+Tristi palus inamabilis unda Alligat, et novies Styx circumfusa coërçet!

-This awakens the memory of some of those who have made a part in all these.
+and I can't express how I long to renew our old intercourfe and conversation, our morning conferences in hed in the same room, our evening walks in the park, our amufing voyages on the water, our philosophical fuppers, our lectures, our differtations, our gravities, our reveries. our fooleries, or what not?-This awakens the memory of some of those who have made a part in all these.
 Poor Parnelle, Garth, Rowe!

-Rowe!
-You justly reprove me for not speaking of the death of the last: Parnelle was too much in my mind, to whose memory I am erecting the best monument I can.
-What he gave me to publish, was but a small part of what he left behind him; but it was the best, and I will not make it worse by enlarging it.
-I'd fain know if he be buried at Chefter. or Dublin; and what care has been, or is to be taken for his Monument, &c.
-Yet I have not neglected my devoirs to Mr. Rowe; I am writing this very day his Epitaph for Westminster-Abbey-After these, the best-natur'd of Men, Sir Samuel Garth, has left me in the truest concern for his loss. death was very heroical, and yet unaffected enough to have made a Saint or a Philosopher famous. ill tongues, and worse hearts have branded even his last moments, as wrongfully as they did his life, with Irreligion.
-You must have heard many tales on this subject; but if ever there was a good Christian without knowing himself to be so , it was Dr. Garth.
+You justly reprove me for not speaking of the death of the last: Parnelle was too much in my mind, to whose memory I am erecting the best Monument I can.
+What he gave me to publish was but a small part of what he left behind him; but it was the best, and I will not make it worse by enlarging it.
+I'd fain know if he be buried at Chester, or Dublin; and what care has been, or is to be taken for his Monument, &c.
+Yet I have not neglected my devoirs to Mr. Rowe; I am writing this very day his epitaph for Westminster Abbey .-After these, the best natur'd of men.
+Sir Samuel Garth. has left me in the truest concern for his loss. death was very heroical, and yet unaffected enough to have made a faint or a philosopher famous.
+But ill tongues, and worse hearts, have branded even his last moments, as wrongfully as they did his life, with Irreligion.
+You must have heard many tales on this subject; but if ever there was a good Christian, without knowing himself to be so, it was Dr. Garth.

-To Mr.
+To Mr. .